-64-bit Intel[®] Xeon[®] Processor with 800 MHz System Bus (1 MB and 2 MB L2 Cache Versions)
+64-bit Intel® Xeon® Processor with 800 MHz System Bus (1 MB and 2 MB L2 Cache Versions)

 Specification Update

-June 2006

-Notice: The 64-bit Intel[®] Xeon[®] processor with 800 MHz system bus (1 MB and 2 MB L2 cache versions) may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
-Current characterized errata are documented in this specification update.
+Notice: The 64-bit Intel® Xeon® processor with 800 MHz system bus (1 MB and 2 MB L2 cache versions) may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+Current characterized errata are available on request.

-Document Number: 302402-022

 INFORMATION IN THIS DOCUMENT IS PROVIDED IN CONNECTION WITH INTEL® PRODUCTS.
 EXCEPT AS PROVIDED IN INTEL'S TERMS AND CONDITIONS OF SALE FOR SUCH PRODUCTS, INTEL ASSUMES NO LIABILITY WHATSOEVER, AND INTEL DISCLAIMS ANY EXPRESS OR IMPLIED WARRANTY RELATING TO SALE AND/OR USE OF INTEL PRODUCTS, INCLUDING LIABILITY OR WARRANTIES RELATING TO FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR INFRINGEMENT OF ANY PATENT, COPYRIGHT, OR OTHER INTELLECTUAL PROPERTY RIGHT.

 Intel products are not intended for use in medical, life saving, life sustaining, critical control or safety systems, or in nuclear facility applications.

 Intel may make changes to specifications and product descriptions at any time, without notice.

 Designers must not rely on the absence or characteristics of any features or instructions marked "reserved" or "undefined."
 Intel reserves these for future definition and shall have no responsibility whatsoever for conflicts or incompatibilities arising from future changes to them.

 Contact your local Intel sales office or your distributor to obtain the latest specifications and before placing your product order.

 Intel, the Intel logo, Pentium, Pentium III Xeon, Celeron, Intel NetBurst and Intel Xeon are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
-Copyright © 2004-2006, Intel Corporation.
-All rights reserved.